Oleg24/keyboardShortcuts/README.md

 ### Key Board Shortcuts for Increased Productivity

 * These are some of my favorite keyboard shorcuts.
-* This version also contains Windows shortcuts as well
+* This version also contains Windows shortcuts as well, although these aren't fully tested.